espressif/esp-idf/examples/wifi/itwt/README.md

 Itwt only works in station mode.
 And AP needs to support the capability of itwt.

-Itwt can works under differnet power save mode.
+Itwt can works under different power save mode.

 ### Modem sleep (supported)
 This is default mode.
 Under this mode, can support console command "itwt, probe" to config itwt.